Search

 • Select your Pi device,

-• Under Operating System choose Use custom then select the firmware image you downloaded on step two
+• Under Operating System choose Use custom then select the firmware image you downloaded in step three

-• Under Storage select the SD card you’ve inserted into your computer
+• Under Storage select the D card you’ve inserted into your computer

 • Tap Next, tap No to ‘apply OS customisation settings’, tap Yes to erasing existing data